 Scholarships & Awards

 The Department offers financial aid to Modern Language majors and to students in foreign language education at all levels for study at K-State or for participating in approved study abroad programs.
 Thanks to the generous support of our alumni and other friends, we are able to award in excess of $25,000 each year.
 Scholarships range from approximately $200 to $4,500 a year and are awarded on the basis of merit.
-See the 2017 Modern Languages Scholarships & Awards recipients (pdf)
+Read more about our most recent recipients.

 - Margaret E. Beeson Scholarship: The recipient of this scholarship will be a junior or senior enrolled in the College of Arts & Sciences who is majoring in Spanish.
 The recipient must have a 3.25 GPA in Spanish and a 2.75 overall GPA on a 4.0 scale.
 The purpose of this scholarship is to provide financial support.